SteeltoeOSS/Documentation/api/v4/connectors/usage.md

-## Overview
+# Overview

-Steeltoe Connectors provide access to both low-level connection strings and higher-level driver-specific .NET connection/client instances.
+Steeltoe Connectors provide access to both low-level connection strings and higher-level, driver-specific .NET connection/client instances.
 Local connection strings are merged with settings from the cloud.
 [Health checks](../management/health.md) are registered for use with Steeltoe Management Actuators.
 Additional extension methods are provided for integration with Entity Framework Core.

-This page covers the basic concepts of Connectors, how they work, and how to use them.
+This topic covers the basic concepts of Connectors, how they work, and how to use them.
-The rest of the pages cover information that is specific to the various .NET drivers.
+The remaining Connectors topics cover information specific to the various .NET drivers.

-### Connection strings
+## Connection strings

-At its core, a Steeltoe Connector reads a connection string from appsettings and exposes it via the [ASP.NET Options pattern](https://learn.microsoft.com/aspnet/core/fundamentals/configuration/options).
+A Steeltoe Connector reads a connection string from `appsettings` and exposes it through the [ASP.NET Options pattern](https://learn.microsoft.com/aspnet/core/fundamentals/configuration/options).

-For example, given the next `appsettings.json`:
+For example, given the following `appsettings.json`:

 ```json
 {